-Not required but may be helpful for full proposals.
+Yes, this may be helpful.
 What is the typical award size?

 The award size depends on the number of Traineeship students enrolled per year and the total cost of each Trainee's tuition, stipend, and other program costs.
 Assuming a 5-year award, the minimum enrollment (4 new students per year, 8 students total in the Traineeship program in years 2-5), and the maximum cost reimbursement per student (\$55k), the maximum award size is \$1,980,000.